 If you have been injured in a truck accident, liability is different and more complicated than in an accident between passenger vehicles.
 It can potentially involve the trucking company, the owner of the truck, the driver of the truck, and even the manufacturer of parts of the truck if the accident was caused by a defect such as faulty brakes.
 Trucking companies have teams of lawyers ready to mitigate their losses when one of their trucks is involved in an accident and they will try their best to dodge and deflect liability to another party.
 Before attempting to seek compensation on your own it is advisable to consult with an experienced attorney who can explain your legal options.

-If you or someone you love has been seriously injured in a truck accident, contact the experienced Freehold truck lawyers at Ellis Law, P.C.
+If you or someone you love has been seriously injured in a truck accident, contact the experienced Freehold truck accident lawyers at Ellis Law, P.C.
 Our dedicated team will investigate the accident and fight to get you the compensation you need for your recovery.
 Call 732-308-0200 today to schedule your free consultation or complete our online contact form.
 From our offices in Freehold, New Jersey we represent clients in Freehold, East Brunswick, Toms River, Middletown, Jersey City, Neptune, Hudson County, Union County, Essex County, and Ocean County, as well as Brooklyn and New York, New York.